-- 1. Find five to ten friends who would like to help you start a fly fishing club. - 2.
-If you are not familiar with TU already, read up about Trout Unlimited's mission, goals, structure, and history in Trout magazine and TU's website (www.tu.org) - 3.
-Contact Andrew Loffredo (Andrew.loffredo@tu.org) to find out more about the resources available for starting a new club.
-You may also contact your local TU chapter directly and let them know of your interest to get involved with TU Costa 5 Rivers. - 4.
+- I. Find five to ten friends who would like to help you start a fly fishing club. - 2.
+Familiarize yourself with TU's mission, goals, structure, and at www.tu.org - Contact Andrew Loffredo (aloffredo@tu.org), the TU Costa 5 Rivers Coordinator for assistance.
+You may also contact your local TU chapter directly and let them know of your interest to get involved with TU 5 Rivers. - 4.
 Each club must become a recognized official student organization by their college or university.
-This includes following all of the rules and regulations required by your college or university to become a recognized student organization.
-Exceptions can be made if your particular college or university does not have a formal club system.
+This includes following all of the rules and regulations required by your college or university.